Chelsea face Tottenham on WSL opening weekend

 The Championship ends on 28 April and the final WSL league fixtures will take place on Saturday, 18 May, including Manchester United v Chelsea on the last day of the season.

-Emma Hayes' Chelsea side have won the title in each of the four previous seasons, but will be without last season's captain Magdalena Eriksson and forward Pernille Harder, who have both joined Bayern Munich on free transfers..
+Emma Hayes' Chelsea side have won the title in each of the four previous seasons, but will be without last season's captain Magdalena Eriksson and forward Pernille Harder, who have both joined Bayern Munich on free transfers.

 Chelsea's opener against Tottenham will be shown on Sky Sports and is the first competitive game in charge for new Spurs boss Robert Vilahamn after he was named the club's new manager earlier this month.